notclickable-jordan/starbase-80/readme.md

-"iconColor": "blue-500", # optional, defaults to a contrasting color "iconBG": "gray-200", # optional, defaults to a complementary color "iconBubble": false, # optional, defaults to true, turns off bubble and shadow when false
+"iconColor": "blue-500", # optional, defaults to a contrasting color "iconBG": "gray-200", # optional, defaults to a complementary color "iconBubble": false, # optional, defaults to true, turns off bubble and shadow when false "iconAspect": "width", # optional, defaults to "square", can set to "width" or "height" to constrain the icon to the width or height of the icon, respectively
 ```

 For `iconColor` and `iconBG`, use a hexadecimal color or a [Tailwind color](https://tailwindcss.com/docs/background-color).
 Turn off background color with a value of `"transparent"`.
 Do not prefix with `"bg-"`.